myifeng/article-parser/README.md

 article_parser.parse(
-  url='',               # The URL of the article. optional html='',              # The HTML of the article. optional options={
+  url='',               # The URL of the article. optional html='',              # The HTML of the article. optional proxies={},           # The Proxies to bypass anonymity, security and prevent IP blocking. options={
     'markdown': True,   # Output in markdown format. defult True. optional 'threshold': 0.9,   # Content ratio threshold. defult 0.9. optional